 Best Practice: Be mindful in any form of public consultation to give voice to all affected stakeholders across different demographic groups.
-Only listening to those who speak the loudest or who want to control the process will provide you with an unrealistic picture of public opinion and could cause residents to question a decision if it is based on these results.
+Only listening to those who speak the loudest or who want to control the process will

 • Stakeholder Perception

 • IAP2 Spectrum of Public Participation.